lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 As described in {{RFC8065}}, it may be undesirable to build the Dev IPv6 IID out of the Dev address.
 Another static value is used instead.
 In that case, the TV contains the static value, the MO operator is set to "equal" and the CDA is set to "not-sent".
-{{RFC7217}} provides some methods to derive this static identifier.

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".